kenseionkatana/integration-guide/token-swap.md

-# Guide: Integrating Token Buy & Sell Logic
+# Guide: Integrating Token Buy & Sell Logic with Viem

-This document provides the necessary code snippets and instructions to integrate token buy and sell logic directly into your project using Ethers.js.
+This document provides the necessary code snippets and instructions to integrate token buy and sell logic directly into your project using `viem`.
+This guide is up-to-date and replaces the previous `ethers.js` implementation.

 ## 1. Prerequisites

-- **`ethers` Library**: Your project must have the `ethers` library installed.
+- **`viem` Library**: Your project must have the `viem` library installed.
+It is already included in your `package.json`.
 - **ABI Files**: You need the `MemeFactoryV3.json` and `MemeTokenV3.json` files accessible within your project structure.

 ## 2. Integration Steps